Holden Commodore (VE)

 The Holden Commodore (VE) is a full-size car that was produced from 2006 to 2013 by Holden, the former Australian subsidiary of General Motors.
 Dubbed Holden's "billion dollar baby", the car was available as the Holden Berlina—the mid-range model—and the Holden Calais, the luxury variant; utility body styles were marketed as the Holden Ute.

 Succeeding the VZ series, the VE was the first iteration of the fourth generation of the Holden Commodore, a series of automobiles built between 1978 and 2020.
 Unlike its predecessors, which used Opel-sourced platforms adapted to mechanics and sizes that would suit the local market, the VE was the first Commodore entirely designed and developed by Holden in Australia.
 To minimise export redevelopment costs, features such as a symmetrical centre console housing a flush-fitting hand brake lever facilitated the conversion to left-hand drive.
 The VE was internationally badge-engineered as the Chevrolet Lumina, Chevrolet Omega, Bitter Vero Sport and Pontiac G8.

 Holden introduced the VE body styles in stages, beginning with the sedan in July 2006.
 Before this, the company stated they would manufacture two parallel generations of Commodores until the launch of the station wagon and utility.
 Variants by Holden's performance vehicle partner, Holden Special Vehicles, were released soon after the sedan's debut alongside the long-wheelbase WM Statesman/Caprice models.
 The VE Ute entered production in 2007, coinciding with the unveiling of the Sportwagon concept car.
 The production version of the VE Sportwagon—which shared its 2915 mm wheelbase with the sedan instead of the extended wheelbase from the Caprice, like previous models—was introduced in July 2008.

-Named the 2006 Car of the Year by Wheels, the VE consistently ranked as the best-selling automobile in Australia over its production run.
+Named the 2006 Car of the Year by Wheels, the VE frequently ranked as the annual best-selling automobile in Australia over its production run.
 Holden introduced updates to the VE as model year (MY) changes.
-Typically subtle, these recurring changes have involved alterations to colours and trim, increased standard equipment and reduced fuel consumption.
+Typically subtle, these recurring changes involved alterations to colours and trim, increased standard equipment and reduced fuel consumption.
 More noteworthy adjustments have come in the form of a smaller 3.0-litre V6 engine for entry-level versions and "Series II" styling revisions in September 2010.